Protonk/Pictet/README.md

 Finally, we are not students of physics or working physicists.
 We feel experimental demonstrations of scientific knowledge must be carried out by scientists and non-scientists alike in order to broaden the scope and character of scientific knowledge.
 Our work in building the experiment and attending carefully to the user's behavior can offer lessons for science educators, not least of which is drawing attention to an experiment we believe has been unfairly neglected.

-### Doing research so teachers don't have to

-Although Pictet's experiment was regularly demonstrated to students and included in at least one popular teacher's guide in the 19th century, someone today is likely to find it (if they find it at all) recorded as a curious footnote in the history of physics.
-Sandwiched between discussions of "frigorific rays" and "phlogiston", its value as a teaching tool is obscured.
-Further, finding pragmatic information about the demonstration such as suitable materials or valuable practices is a challenge and requires access to and a willingness to read paywalled journal articles for an uncertain benefit.

-We suspected that middle and high school teachers were unlikely to see this as a good use of their time and we aimed much of our early secondary research at lifting Pictet's experiment out of this historical frame and collecting information about its use as a teaching tool into one place.
-This notion turned into our idea for our final deliverable for this project: a lesson plan.
-With our lesson plan, an instructor who discovers the experiment in one of those footnotes mentioned above and searches for more information will have, readily available, enough information to determine both the value of demonstrating it to their classroom and practical information about how to do so.

 ### Who we spoke with